-Red Cherry Shrimp are hardy and can adapt to wide range of water conditions but requires stable water perimeters.
-As long as the water perimeter is stable within the acceptable range for the shrimp, the cherry shrimp flourish in the tank.
+Cherry Shrimp are hardy and can adapt to a wide range of water conditions but requires stable water parameters.
+A sudden change in water parameter could lead to aquarium disaster.
+As long as the water parameter is stable within the acceptable range for the shrimp, the cherry shrimp flourish in the tank.

 Scientific name: Neocardinal Denticulata Sinensis

-Lifespan: Average Lifespan 1 – 1.5 years.
+Lifespan: Average Lifespan 1 – 2 years.

 Size: 1 inch (2.5 cm) – 1.5 inch (3.81 cm)

 Tank Mates: Small fish like tetras, guppy, Zebra Danios, etc. that does not harm them.